MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

 The number of bytes copied to the buffer, not including the terminating null character.
-It is 0 if an error occurs.
+It's 0 if an error occurs.

 ### Remarks